 6. Stopping inflammation in the body.

-Cabbage is an important source of glutamine, a powerful anti-inflammatory agent that is effective in reducing the effects of many types of inflammation, irritation, allergies, joint pain, and skin conditions.
+This veggie is an important source of glutamine, a powerful anti-inflammatory agent that is effective in reducing the effects of many types of inflammation, irritation, allergies, joint pain, and skin conditions.

 7. Maintaining eye health.